travel

 Observations from my mini break to Jersey, February 2019

-Published February 9, 2019 by Naomi Rettig
+Published February 9, 2019 by naomirettig

 Welsh cakes from the executive lounge in Cardiff airport don’t taste as delicious when you swallow them down for the second time on the plane.
 It’s about getting the balance right between comfort eating for flight anxiety and leaving enough room in your stomach for Welsh cake tumbling.
 I haven’t quite got this balance correct yet.